redcartel/demo-game-library/README.md

 ### firebase init

-First things first, in your react frontend directory, run `npm build` this will give you some publishable files to host in the `/build` directory of the react project, minified javascript, css, and html.
+First things first, in your react frontend directory, run `npm build` this will give you some publishable files to host in the `/react-frontend/build` directory.
+Even if you just have a blank React starter project right now, still do it.

-Now, in the root folder of the project, whatever that might be, run
+Now, in the root folder of the project, run

 `firebase init`